sebluy/gps-tracker-web/README.md

-Current:

 Todo:

-Add json api endpoint
+Update client to work with waypoints

-Push to heroku
+Push to heroku as a uberjar

-Add android client

-Copyright © 2015 FIXME
+Copyright © 2015 Sebastian Luy